matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 ### Identity

-A user's **identity** is proof of who they are, and, if they are verified, proof that you have a secure communication channel with them.
+A user's **identity** is proof of who they are, and, if you have verified them, proof that you have a secure communication channel with them.

+> When a non-verified user resets their identity:
-> "Warning: Alice's identity appears to have changed" (when a non-verified
+> "Warning: Alice's identity has changed."
+>
+> Longer explanation:
+> This can happen if the user lost all their devices and the recovery key, but
+> it can also be a sign of someone taking over the account.
+To be sure, please
+> verify their identity by going to their profile.

-> user resets their recovery key)
+> When a verified user resets their identity:

-> "WARNING: Bob's verified identity has changed!" (when a verified user resets
+> "WARNING: Bob's verified identity has changed!"
-> their recovery key)

 (During login, at the "Confirm it's you" stage):